lucasdietrich/AVRTOS/readme.md

   - kernel objects
     - runqueue : 2B
     - events queue : 2B
-    - thread idle stack is at least 34/36 byte + 18B thread structure (should be removed in the future)
+    - thread idle stack is at least 35/36 byte + 18B thread structure (configurable)
-  - a thread structure is 16B + stack size which is at least 35/36byte
+  - a thread structure is 18B + stack size which is at least 35/36byte
   - a mutex is 7B
-  - a semaphore is 5B
+  - a semaphore is 6B
-  - a workqueue is 5B
+  - a workqueue is 7B
     - a k_work item is 6B
+  - a fifo is 8B
-  - a fifo is 6B
+    - a fifo item is at least 2B
   - a memory slab is 11B
+  - a timer is 8B (or 12B with high precision)
 - In term of time, thread switch is between 26µs and 30µs on an 16MHz AVR (will be measured more precisely)
 - Plan additionnal stack for every thread that have their interrupt flag set, whose the stack could be used during interrupt handlers calls.